Consensys/doc.tessera/docs/HowTo/Configure/Keys.md

 - `HASHICORP_CLIENT_TRUSTSTORE_PWD`

 !!! info
-    If using a Hashicorp Vault additional environment variables must be set and a version 2 K/V secret engine must be enabled.
-For more information see [Setting up a Hashicorp Vault](KeyVault/Hashicorp-Vault.md).
+    If using a HashiCorp Vault additional environment variables must be set and a version 2 K/V secret engine must be enabled.
+For more information see [Setting up a HashiCorp Vault](KeyVault/Hashicorp-Vault.md).

 ### AWS Secrets Manager key pairs